maddockz/wikifun/README.md

 ### Contribution guidelines ###

-* Writing tests: Do it!
+* Writing tests: Do it for each new feature using nose
 * Code review
 * Other guidelines